SteveJustin1963/tec-MORSE/README.md

 # tec-MORSE
-TEC-1 morse code send and rx and decode
+TEC-1 morse code send and receive and decode